ThomasEcalle/app_starter/README.md

 **BUT**, app_starter can still help you handling flavors easily in your templates 🔥

-For example, in the default template, I use the great package [flutter_flavorizr](https://pub.dev/packages/flutter_flavorizr).
+For example, in this simple [default template](https://github.com/ThomasEcalle/flappy_template), I use the great package [flutter_flavorizr](https://pub.dev/packages/flutter_flavorizr).

 Thanks to this package, I just have to say which flavors I would like to create in the pubspec.yaml.